AlessioNegri/SpacecraftSimulator/README.md

 ### 1.1 Languages & Libraries

-The application is developed in `Python 3.11.2` and uses the following main libraries:
+The application is developed in `Python 3.11.9` and uses the following main libraries:

+- `matplotlib 3.9.2` for data visualization
+- `mplcyberpunk 0.7.1` for nice matplotlib plots
-- `numpy 1.24.2` for linear algebra and matrix manipulation
+- `numpy 2.0.2` for linear algebra and matrix manipulation
-- `matplotlib 3.7.1` for data visualization
-- `scipy 1.10.1` for numerical intergration
+- `scipy 1.14.1` for numerical intergration
-- `PySide6 6.7.0` for the Grafical User Interface
+- `PySide6 6.8.0.2` for the Grafical User Interface
+- `qbstyles 0.1.4` for nice matplotlib plots

-The front-end is developed in `Qt 6.7.0` using the `QML` language.
+The front-end is developed in `Qt 6.8.0` using the `QML` language.

 ### 1.2 Project's Structure